Access to Energy

 What share of people have access to clean fuels for cooking?

-The use of solid fuels for cooking is an important risk factor for deaths and morbidity from indoor air pollution.
+Using solid fuels for cooking is a significant risk factor for deaths and morbidity from indoor air pollution.

 The obvious way to avoid indoor air pollution from solid fuel burning is for households to transition from traditional ways of cooking and heating towards more modern, cleaner methods.
-This can, for example, be in the form of transitioning towards non-solid fuels such as natural gas, ethanol, or even electric technologies.
+This can, for example, involve transitioning to non-solid fuels such as natural gas, ethanol, or even electric technologies.

 The map shows the share of households with access to clean fuels and technologies for cooking across the world.
-This share has been increasing for most countries at low-to-middle incomes, however, rates of increase vary by country and region.
+This share has been increasing for most countries with low-to-middle incomes; however, rates of increase vary by country and region.

 Access to clean fuels is still very low across Sub-Saharan Africa.
 Progress has been much more significant in South and East Asia over the last decade.